vitalii-smal/wunu-fcit-ipzm-cross-platform/README.md

 ## Practical task #1

+- create branch with your name
 - create subdirectory with your `[FirstName][LastName]` (e.g. `VitaliiSmal`) under Students directory
 - create view model [`FirstName][LastName]ViewModel` (e.g. `VitaliiSmalViewModel`) which inherits from `BaseStudentViewModel`
 - create page `[FirstName][LastName]View` (e.g. `VitaliiSmalView`) which inherits from `BaseStudentContentPage` and set `BindingContext`
 - add your page and Student model with your name to `_studentsPageDictionary` in `StudentsListPageViewModel`
+- CREATE PULL REQUEST